Jan. 11, 2006 -- Women have one more reason not to smoke during pregnancy.

 Smoking is a well-known health hazard for people of all ages, including babies born to mothers who smoke.
 Doctors urge everyone -- male or female, young or old -- not to smoke or to quit smoking.

-, 11% of pregnant women in the U.S. are smokers.
+According to the CDC's latest statisticsCDC's latest statistics, 11% of pregnant women in the U.S. are smokers.
 That number is smaller than in the past.

 The Chang study is based on national data from nearly 7 million U.S. babies born in 2001 and 2002.